Animalliketree/vulkan-rendering-engine/README.md

 ### Using CMake
 1. Download and extract the .zip file
-2. Open a terminal at the extracted folder directory
+2. Open a terminal in the extracted folder directory
-3. Run `cmake CMakeLists.txt`
+3. Run `cmake CMakeLists.txt`.
-4. Run `make`
+4. Run `make`.
 ## Running the Program
 To run the program, simply go to the repository and run `./VoxelEngine`.
 ## Testing the Program